ciena-frost/ember-frost-core/docs/frost-textarea.md

 | `value` | `string` |`<value-text>`| text to be displayed in text area |
 | `wrap` | `string` | `soft` | **default** - normal text area |
 | | | `hard` | text wrap setting |

+### Event Handlers
+A comprehensive list of [HTML event handlers](frost-events.md) are available to choose from based on your needs.

 ## Examples